ariannalord/finalproject/README.md

 What are the main obstacles encountered?

-What would you have done differently?
+What would you have done differently???

 What are future directions this could go in?